Marcelle Lender Dancing the Bolero in “Chilpéric” by Henri de Toulouse-Lautrec

-Henri de Toulouse-Lautrec was passionate about the Paris Theatre, dance halls, and cabarets.
-He was also a prolific contributor, designing posters, theatre programs, scenery, and costumes for several theatres and stage productions.
+Henri de Toulouse-Lautrec was passionate about the Paris Theater, dance halls, and cabarets.
+He was also a prolific contributor, designing posters, theater programs, scenery, and costumes for several theaters and stage productions.
 Although he was drawn to the performance drama and spectacle, it was the performers who fascinated him.

 Chilpéric was a 19th-century French operetta with libretto and music by Hervé, first produced in Paris in 1868.
 It was a burlesque of the medieval King Chilpéric I and starred Hervé in the title role.
 It was during a successful revival of the operetta in Paris in 1895, that was the background for this painting.

 This comic operetta recounted the tale of Chilpéric, king of the Franks in the late sixth century.
 To consolidate his power, he allied himself with the Visigoths in Spain through marriage to the princess Galeswinthe, even as his vengeful mistress plotted her murder.